Migrate from OSS to Pro

 - pwpush-oss-storage:/opt/PasswordPusher/storage/files

-Option 2: Copy files manually
+Option B — Copy files into Pro

 docker cp pwpush-oss:/opt/PasswordPusher/storage/. ./oss-files/